R. K. Narayan: Awards and honours

 Narayan won numerous awards during the course of his literary career.
-He won his first major award, in 1960, the Sahitya Akademi Award for The Guide.
+He won his first major award, in 1960, the Sahitya Akademi Award for his book "The Guide".
 When the book was made into a film, he received the Filmfare Award for the best story.
 In 1964, he received the Padma Bhushan during the Republic Day honours.
 In 1980, he was awarded the AC Benson Medal by the (British) Royal Society of Literature, of which he was an honorary member.
-In 1982 he was elected an honorary member of the American Academy of Arts and Letters.
+In 1982, he was elected an honorary member of the American Academy of Arts and Letters.
 He was nominated for the Nobel Prize in Literature multiple times, but never won the honour.
 In 1986, he was honoured by Rajyotsava Prashasti from Government of Karnataka.

 Recognition also came in the form of honorary doctorates conferred by the University of Leeds (1967), Delhi University (1973) and the University of Mysore (1976).
 Toward the end of his career, Narayan was nominated to the upper house of the Indian Parliament for a six-year term starting in 1989, for his contributions to Indian literature.
 A year before his death, in 2000, he was awarded India's second-highest civilian honour, the Padma Vibhushan.